 Nominations for the 2019 Research Fellows must include the following information and materials: (1) a letter of nomination; (2) a complete and current curriculum vita and (3) additional supporting documentation of an outstanding record of research as appropriate.

-All previous research fellows serve as the selection committee with nominations and materials sent by February 15, 2019 directly to the chair, Lynne Kelly at email@example.com
+All previous research fellows serve as the selection committee with nominations.
+Please send nomination materials directly to the chair, Pamela Lannutti (email@example.com) by February 15, 2019.